 So what can we learn from Netflix?
 Keeping a close eye on customer data is a great way to keep loyal customers.
 Not only will you get a great idea of what your customers want, but you can also start developing the services that they want to see.
 While you might not have the resources of a company like Netflix, you can get the data you need through customer surveys.

 A great place to start is with a simple net promoter score survey.
 A net promoter score survey asks how likely customers are to recommend your business on a scale of 0-10.
 Not only is this survey easy for customers to answer, it gives you a clear idea of how satisfied customers are with your business.

 You should also consider using transactional surveys.
 You can send a transactional survey after a customer has a specific interaction with your business, like a call with customer service.
 These surveys give you an idea of how you can improve customer experience touchpoints.

 How BirdEye Can Help You Get More Customers

 There’s only one comprehensive customer experience tool on the market: BirdEye.
 Only BirdEye gives businesses all the tools they need to be found, be chosen, be connected, and be the best.

-BirdEye allows businesses to collect and manage customer reviews, connect with customers through text and messenger, and analyze customer feedback.
+BirdEye allows businesses to collect and manage customer reviews, connect with customers through text and Inbox, and analyze customer feedback.
 No competitor on the market offers all of BirdEye’s services in an all-in-one customer experience platform.